lneely/acme-denote/README.md

 ## Extensions

 Some extensions have also been ported.
-While these extensions, like the main program, try to stay as true as possible to the original program and be as feature-complete as possible, they is intentionally *not* exact replicas.
+While these extensions, like the main program, try to stay as true as possible to the original program and be as feature-complete as possible, they are intentionally *not* exact replicas.

 ### Djournal